 Today, this beautiful church continues to provide a warm welcome to visitors and worshippers alike.

-There is a regular service; BCP Matins service with Holy Communion at 1030h on the third Sunday of the month (second Sunday from January 2017)
+There is a regular service; BCP Matins service with Holy Communion at 1030h on the second Sunday of the month (third Sunday from January 2018)

 The church also hosts special services throughout the year; celebrating Christmas with a candlelit service of readings and carols and, in keeping with our surroundings, our October Matins is celebrated as a Harvest Thanksgiving.
 In addition, in some years we celebrate a Floral Choral Evensong in July which is an opportunity for visitors from all over our benefice to come together with some impressive floral displays in the Church.